30-Day Money Back Guarantee

 Our Approach to Quality

 Our 3-in-1 probiotic complex combines 50 billion CFU from 10 researched strains in delayed-release capsules, with prebiotic inulin fiber and digestive enzymes.
-This comprehensive formula supports gut health during antibiotic treatment without unnecessary fillers or additives.
+This comprehensive formula supports gut health during antibiotic use without unnecessary fillers or additives.

 Frequently Asked Questions